University Undergraduate Expenses - Full-time - 2020-2021

 Graduation – Book Charges – Meal Plans

 Students may not charge books to their student account, except for fully-funded scholarship students.
-Please contact the Office of Financial Aid for assistance with your bookstore voucher.
+Please contact the Office of Financial Planning for assistance with your bookstore voucher.

 After semester meal plans are set (see Academic Calendar for last day to change meal plan selections), students may not charge additional meal points to their student account.
 After that date, students may only purchase additional meal points with cash, by check, or by credit card (Visa, MasterCard, Discover, or American Express).